-Mobile phones have become an indispensable part of life of young Chinese.
-To keep pace with the rapidly updated phones or just in pursuit of fashion, some young adults resort to using personal loans to purchase newly marketed phones.
-Credit checks have become an important step for financial providers before approving a loan.
-We aim to build a risk prediction model to predict payment delinquency, that is, whether a loanee repays a loan on time, based on personal characteristics collected by the financial provider.
-The data set we analyze records the personal information of 105, 548 borrowers and their repayment status, denoted by Y_i for the ith borrower.
-In the data set, Y_i takes the value one if the loan was not fully repaid on time, and zero otherwise.
-The other recorded characteristics are age (X{i1}) , credit score (X{i2}) , the downpayment ratio (X{i3}) , the number of owned credit cards (X{i4}) , monthly income (X{i5}) , and the loan amount (U_i) .
-All covariates are standardized to have mean zero and variance one.
+Mobile phones have become an indispensable part of life for young Chinese.
+To keep pace with the rapidly updated phones or just in pursuit for fashion, some young adults resort to personal loan for the purchase of newly marketed mobile phones.
+Credit check has become an important step for financial providers before approving the loan.
+We aim to build a risk prediction model to predict payment delinquency, i.e. whether a loanee pays loan on time, based on personal characteristics collected by the financial provider.
+The dataset that we are analyzing records the personal information of 105, 548 borrowers and their repayment status, denoted by $Y_i$ for the ith borrower.
+In the dataset, $Y_i$ is coded to 1 if the loan was not fully repaid on time, and 0 otherwise.
+The other recorded characteristics are age $(X{i1})$ , credit score $(X{i2})$ , the downpayment ratio $(X{i3})$ , the number of owned credit cards $(X{i4})$ , monthly income $(X{i5})$ , and the loan amount $(U_i)$ .
+All the covariates have been standardized to have mean 0 and variance 1.

-Because the covariates are not uniformly distributed, we use an adaptive approach (Brockmann et al. (1993)) to select the bandwidth.
+As the covariates are not uniformly distributed, we use an adaptive approach (Brockmann et al. (1993)) to select the bandwidth.
 Specifically, at each design point, we choose the bandwidth adaptively such that the "window" covers a given portion (q) of neighboring samples.
-We use five-fold cross-validation, described in Section 2, to determine q, yielding q = 0.5.
+We use 5-fold cross-validation described in Section 2 to determine q and end up with q = 0.5.